Math, Reading, and Tutoring Help at Home

 - They can read the words but cannot explain what they read.

-- Reading at home turns into a recurring standoff.
+- Reading practice at home regularly turns into frustration.

 Signs your child may need math support